-- Open the c:\bin\putty.exe application. - In the configuration window, navigate to Connection → Data and enter the username (the router's user to whom the public key was saved) in the Auto-login username field. - Under Connection → SSH → Auth → Credentials, click the Browse button near the Private key file for authentication field, and select your hostprivatekey file generated according to the steps above. - In the configuration window, navigate to the Session menu item and configure the following: - Host Name: IP address of your router. - o Port: 22. - o Connection Type: SSH. - o Saved Session: Enter a name for this session. - Click Save to store these session settings.
+- Open the c:\bin\putty.exe application. - In the configuration window, navigate to Connection → Data and enter the username (the router's user to whom the public key was saved) in the Auto-login username field. - Under Connection → SSH → Auth → Credentials, click the Browse button near the Private key file for authentication field, and select your hostprivatekey file generated earlier. - In the configuration window, navigate to the Session menu item and configure the following: - o Host Name: IP address of your router. - o Port: 22. - o Connection Type: SSH. - Saved Session: Enter a name for this session. - o Click Save to store these session settings.